rust-lang/book/src/ch08-01-vectors.md

 angle brackets.
 In Listing 8-1, we’ve told Rust that the `Vec<T>` in `v` will hold elements of the `i32` type.

-More often, you'll create a `Vec<T>` with initial values and Rust will infer the type of value you want to store, so you rarely need to do this type annotation.
+More often, you’ll create a `Vec<T>` with initial values and Rust will infer the type of value you want to store, so you rarely need to do this type annotation.
 Rust conveniently provides the `vec!` macro, which will create a new vector that holds the values you give it.
 Listing 8-2 creates a new